karlosmantilla/data-viz-storytelling-materials/README.md

 Content (docs, images, templates): CC BY-NC 4.0 (`Docs/LICENSE-CONTENT.txt`).
 Cite data sources in `Docs/CREDITS.md` and in final visuals.

+## Bibliography
+The complete list of references and recommended readings is available in [bibliography.md](./bibliography.md).

 ## Contributing & Support
 Open a **Class question** in Issues for specific doubts.
 Share results in Discussions → **Show and tell**.